kasnerz/quintd/README.md

 ```

 ## Project Overview
-The code enables to replicate the experiments described in the paper.
+The code enables to replicate the experiments described in [our paper](https://arxiv.org/abs/2401.10186):
+> Zdeněk Kasner & Ondřej Dušek: Beyond Traditional Benchmarks:
+Analyzing Behaviors of Open LLMs on Data-to-Text Generation.
+In: Proceedings of the 62th Annual Meeting of the Association for Computational Linguistics (ACL 2024).

+.
 The experiments consist of three stages:

 - **Collecting structured data** using Quintd.
 - **Generating data-based reports** using LLMs.